101 Email Signature Templates & Designs

 Why make a good email signature design?

 It’s just an email signature template, right?
 In the grand scheme of things, it’s not that important compared to other corporate branding.
-Who really cares what your email signature looks like in Gmail, Outlook or Apple Mail?
+Who really cares what your email signature looks like in Gmail, Outlook, or Apple Mail?

 However, email is still the most widely used form of correspondence within modern business.
 It far exceeds the use of written letters, instant messaging, and social media.
 When you think in these terms, you begin to see how important it is to develop official professional email signature templates that everyone uses.

-Email signatures are used for brand awareness, presenting contact details, and for enhancing marketing campaigns.
+Email signatures are used for brand awareness, presenting contact details, and enhancing marketing campaigns.
 When thought is put into the design process, it is possible to create an eye-catching email signature template that can bring multiple benefits to your organization.

-The importance of professional email signatures
+The importance of professional email signature templates

 Your company sends hundreds, if not thousands, of emails every day to existing and potential customers, suppliers, and partners.
 Are they branded?
 If yes, are they professionally AND consistently branded?